Rijksmuseum/rijksmuseum.github.io/index.md

 ## Usersets
-`GET /api/usersets` geeft de verzamelingen van gebruikers.
-Deze resultaten zijn opgesplitst in pagina's, dus dmv onderstaande parameters kunnen meer resultaten getoond worden.
+`GET /api/usersets` shows the sets made by Rijksstudio users.
+The following parameters are supported:

 <table>
   <thead>